gameblabla/CSE2/README.md

 ## Dependencies

-This project currently depends on SDL2 and Freetype.
+This project currently depends on SDL2 and FreeType.
+The Japanese build also requires iconv.

 ## Building